By Matt Fleischer — FPV pilot since 2015

 Mine is fed by a 400W power supply (I run one from Pyro Drone), so I’ve never actually needed the full 1000W — I don’t even have enough input wattage to hit it, and I’ve never come close to maxing it out.
 That’s the point: it’s more headroom than most pilots will ever use, and it’s been rock-solid for a couple of years now.

 The screen shows pack voltage right up front, and in balance mode it reads per-cell voltage and internal resistance at a glance — which is how I spot-check pack health before every charge.
+It also has a “Destroy” mode for safely killing off a dead pack before disposal, which I cover further down.
 If you’re flying multiple packs per session and want one charger you won’t outgrow, this is the one.

 My charger pick: